You always know you’re venturing into interesting territory when you arouse defenses like “Because!,” “You’re an idiot,” or “Everyone knows…”

 During this period, Greek law was nonexistent, and justice was handled almost on a family level.
 We haven’t a great deal of written matter from the Greeks, but we do from the early Hebrew civilization, which thrived during this window of time.

-The early Hebrews – for some number of centuries – were a tribal anarchy, with no state at all.
+The early Hebrews – for a few centuries or so – were a tribal anarchy, with no state at all.
 Aside from religious rules, their “laws” amounted to don’t lie, steal, or kill; don’t oppress the weak; don’t speak derogatorily of others; don’t take revenge; and don’t hold a grudge.
 And they were far more interested in justice than in law.
 For example, we find these passages in their earliest writings:

 Defend the poor and fatherless: do justice to the afflicted and needy.